 It costs $200 to $300 to replace a windshield without insurance, on average.
-The price is highly dependent on the year, make, and model of your car.
+The exact amount you will have to pay to replace your windshield depends on a number of factors including the year, make, and model of your car.
 Replacing the windshield of a new, luxury vehicle loaded with features could cost twice as much as replacing the glass of an older, economy car.

 How much does it cost to repair a windshield?